CA Association of SkillsUSA Program SummaryProgram summary for the California Association of SkillsUSA Program.

 - Industry based certifications

-Funding for ROCP staff time to administer, monitor, advise and consult with the SkillsUSA California is provided through the Carl D. Perkins federal grant.
+Funding for CTE staff time to administer, monitor, advise, and consult with SkillsUSA California is provided through the Carl D. Perkins federal grant and CTE incentive grant funds.

-SkillsUSA is a national organization serving more than 285,000 high school and college students and professional members who are enrolled in training programs in technical, skilled, and service occupations, including health occupations.
-SkillsUSA currently serves approximately 4,000 members in California.
+SkillsUSA is a national organization serving more than 350,000 middle school, high school, college students, and professional members who are enrolled in training programs in technical, skilled, and service occupations, including health occupations.
+SkillsUSA currently serves approximately 22,000 members in California.

 The SkillsUSA California Program is administered by: